 (e) “Third parties” shall include, but not be limited to, the following: “carriers, truckmen, cartmen, lightermen, forwarders, OTIs, customs brokers, agents, warehousemen and others to which the goods are entrusted for transportation, cartage, handling and/or delivery and/or storage or otherwise”.

-(f) “Consulting Services” shall include, but not be limited to, conducting or assisting with Company, Customs or attorney directed audit activities, including but not limited to, compliance assessments, focused assessments, importer self assessments or other Customs audit or assessment program; conducting seminars or other training or instruction activities; preparation of compliance manuals, desk references or other documentation; and general advice regarding Customs-related activities including but not limited to duty drawback, NAFTA, the Generalized System of Preferences, and other reduced duty programs, the preparation of Customs documents, recordkeeping, and reasonable care.
+(f) “Consulting Services” shall include, but not be limited to, conducting or assisting with audits activities, including but not limited to, compliance assessments, focused assessments, importer self-assessments or other audit or assessment of the Company’s compliance with the customs laws and regulations of the United States; conducting seminars or other training or instruction activities; preparation of compliance manuals, desk references or other documentation; and general advice regarding Customs-related activities including but not limited to duty drawback, Free Trade Agreements, the Generalized System of Preferences and other reduced duty programs, recordkeeping, and general compliance programs.

 2. Company as agent.
-The Company acts as the “agent” of the Customer for the purpose of performing duties in connection with the entry and release of goods, post entry services, the securing of export licenses, the filing of export and security documentation on behalf of the Customer and other dealings with Government Agencies: as to all other services, Company acts as an independent contractor.
+The Company acts as the “agent” of the Customer for the purpose of performing duties in connection with the entry and release of goods, post entry services, the securing of export licenses, the filing of export and security documentation on behalf of the Customer and other dealings with Government Agencies, or for arranging for transportation services, both domestically and internationally, or other logistics services in any capacity other than as a carrier; as to all other services, Company acts as an independent contractor.

 (b) All suits against Company must be filed and properly served on Company as follows: